Elder Island at Belgrave Music Hall - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 Will there be an opening act?
-It's possible, though not always guaranteed.
-Elder Island sometimes performs solo or with a carefully selected support act that complements their sound.
-Any confirmed supporting artists will be announced by the venue or the band closer to the date.
+While not always announced far in advance, Elder Island often tours with a carefully selected opening act that complements their atmospheric electronic and soulful sound.
+It is advisable to check the venue’s or promoter’s social media channels closer to the date for any confirmed support.

 Bag and item restrictions?
-Belgrave Music Hall, like most venues, will have restrictions on what you can bring inside.
-Large backpacks, rucksacks, and luggage are typically not allowed.
-Small handbags or clutch bags are usually acceptable.
-Prohibited items often include weapons, illegal substances, and potentially external food and drink.
-Check the venue's website for a definitive list.
+Belgrave Music Hall, like most venues, has restrictions on bag sizes.
+Small rucksacks and handbags are usually permitted, but large bags, backpacks, and luggage are typically not allowed.
+Prohibited items often include weapons, drugs, and outside food or drink.
+It’s advisable to pack light and check Belgrave’s website for their most up-to-date policy.

 What's the refund policy?
-Refunds are generally only offered if the event is cancelled by the promoter or venue.
-If an event is rescheduled, tickets are usually valid for the new date, and refunds may be offered within a specific timeframe if you cannot attend.
-It's essential to check the terms and conditions of your ticket purchase at the time of booking.
+Refunds are typically only offered in cases of show cancellation.
+If a show is rescheduled, tickets are usually transferred to the new date.
+It is essential to review the specific terms and conditions of your ticket vendor at the time of purchase.

 ATMs and payment options?
-There are usually ATMs located within easy walking distance in the city centre.
-Belgrave Music Hall itself typically accepts card payments at the bar and for merchandise, but it's always a good idea to have some cash on hand, especially for smaller purchases or if you encounter any issues with card machines.
+There are ATMs located within a short walking distance of Belgrave Music Hall, particularly around the city centre and Merrion Centre.
+The venue itself usually accepts card payments for drinks and merchandise, but it's always wise to have some cash on hand for smaller purchases or if card machines are experiencing issues.

 Top Tips for Elder Island at Belgrave Music Hall